 You can also classify colors in temperatures.
 A few rules of thumb apply here:

-Warm colors look more dominant when you pair them with cool colors.
-This way you can also convey the feeling of depth.
-Cold colors thus seem further away than warm colors.
-Colors of intense warmth can also make cold colors seem even colder.
+In this way you can also convey the feeling of depth.
+Cold colours therefore seem further away than warm ones.
+Colours of intense warmth can also make cold colours seem even colder.

 Gray and shades of gray, white and black belong to the group of neutral colors.
 Beige and brown are also often assigned to the neutral colors.
 Whereby I personally only agree with this to a certain extent; a shade of gray can definitely seem warm or cold.
 I also tend to count beige and brown as warm tones.
 Neutral colors are, for me, white and black and all shades of gray in between where no other color has been added.

-Neutral colors look rather uninteresting on their own and need at least one color to stand out.
-Exceptions prove the rule here, as there are some minimalist black and white layouts that work well without any other colors.
-Brown and beige can also be very attractive as a dominant color, e.g. in a monochromatic design.
+Exceptions prove the rule here, because there are some minimalist black and white layouts that manage without any other colours.
+Brown and beige can also be very attractive as the dominant colour, e.g. in a monochromatic design.